redhat-italy/kubebrick-showcase/dev/injection-device-service/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Dependencies

+You need a AMQ Broker running before starting this servi

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: